Virginia Kayak Laws And Regulations

 Without A Motor

-You do not need to register a kayak or canoe in Virginia if it does not have a motor attached.
+Do you have to register a kayak in VA?
+No, you do not need to register a kayak or canoe if it does not have a motor attached.
 Registration is also not required for other non-motorized vessels and sailboats less than 18 feet long.

 However, if you later add a motor to any of these vessels, it will then be considered a motorized vessel and will need to be registered.